mementum/cpp17-iterating-problems/src/en/0060-types-resurrection.md

 --8<-- "{sourcedir}/06-basic-data-types-resurrections/basic-data-types-resurrections-02.cpp:87:89"
 ```

 That also means there is no index to track in parallel to the index of the input iterator.
-We can now have a generic approach to finding the right function by retrieving it from the map with the information from the `std::any` instance.
+We can now have a generic approach to finding the right function by retrieving it from the `std::map` with the information from the `std::any` instance.

 ```cpp title
 --8<-- "{sourcedir}/06-basic-data-types-resurrections/basic-data-types-resurrections-02.cpp:114:130"